See more article icon.

 The bottom line is that Avantt II is a pretty rod.
 Fun to cast.
 It’s not a powerhouse distance rod, but it’s an accurate dry-fly rod for fishing at reasonable dry-fly ranges.
 Sure, you can fish nymphs or streamers with it, but you’re paying for dry-fly performance.
 It’s an acquired taste.
 It may be love at first sight, but not love at first cast.
 Don’t let that be an obstacle.
 If you get it dialed (matching line with rod and reel and yourself) and make friends with this rod, it’ll be one to take anywhere and last a lifetime.

-Find the Thomas & Thomas Avantt II with our trusted partners:
+Find the Thomas & Thomas Avantt II with our trusted partner:

 Thomas & Thomas AVANTT II lifestyle shot man casting in trout river